pongasoft/gradle-plugins/README.md

 * `buildSrc`
   *  Contains the code of the plugins

-* `org.linkedin.gradle-plugins`
+* `org.pongasoft.gradle-plugins`
   * Simple wrapper which uses the plugin themselves to recompile them and make them available for release/publish

 6 - Build configuration
 =======================
-The project uses the `org.linkedin.userConfig` plugin and as such can be configured the way described in the plugin
+The project uses the `org.pongasoft.userConfig` plugin and as such can be configured the way described in the plugin

         Example: